ReneS121082/20200914si/4.3.0/workshop/modules/module-000-preparation-hypervisor/prepare-hypervisor.md

 ### RHEL ISO:

 Before we start our installation we need to ensure that we have downloaded rhel-8.1-x86_64-dvd.iso to /mnt/ocp_isos/rhel-8.1-x86_64-dvd.iso.
 In our Workshop this has already been done.
 If you are doing this on your own download the rhel 8.1 iso from RedHat and place it in our ocp_isos directory.
-If you rename the iso file adjust the virt-install.sh for services machine and workstation accordingly
+If you rename the iso file adjust the virt-install.sh for bastion machine and workstation accordingly

 ### Create VM Disk: